 Ah, saving.
 It’s probably the most important money lesson kids can learn.
-So you’ve taught them to set some of their allowance aside, and now the piggy bank is full.
-Here are some answers to questions you may have about taking the next step, how do you find a savings account you can use to help your kids save?
+You’ve taught them to set some of their allowance aside, and now their piggy bank is full.
+Now that they’re ready to take the next step, how do you find a savings account you can use to help your kids save?

-What is the best children’s savings account?
+What is the best kid’s savings account?

 Other things to consider are minimum balance requirements, account access, potential fees, and website usability — along with interest rates.
 A good approach is simply to do a little research to find the best savings account, and adapt it to the needs of you and your child from there, perhaps with a custodial account, UGMA, or UTMA (more on these types of accounts below).

 What is a custodial account, UGMA, or UTMA?